aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 - **RouteGuide** - Proxy messages through Kafka to a running gRPC server.
 - **EchoService** - Zilla implements a simple message echo service.

+Check out the kafka topics:

+The [echo-service-messages](http://localhost/ui/clusters/local/all-topics/echo-service-messages/messages) Kafka topic will have both the request and response record for each of the echo messages sent.
+You can see the records with the same generated UUIDs and `header` values.

+The [route-guide-requests](http://localhost/ui/clusters/local/all-topics/route-guide-requests/messages) Kafka topic will have every proto request object, meaning every message that is sent to the `server`.
+The [route-guide-responses](http://localhost/ui/clusters/local/all-topics/route-guide-responses/messages) Kafka topic will have every proto response object, meaning every message returned from the `server`.

 ::: note Going Deeper
 Zilla can be configured for more use cases that we aren't able to cover in this quickstart.
 Here are some other interesting examples you will want to check out.